 9) Cocker Spaniel

 Cocker Spaniels have long been a favorite of every type of dog owner, whether they’re looking for a gun hound or just a loving pet.
-They’re a medium sized dog, perhaps a bit on the smaller side of medium depending on how you decide to define your dog sizes.

 Dogs with long ears capture people’s hearts for a good reason, it’s simply a cute trait for canines to have.
-As you can see, there’s a wide variety of dogs with long ears, and they range from dignified sighthounds to hyperactive toys, so there’s definitely something out there for everyone.
+As you can see, there’s a wide variety of dogs with long ears, and they range from dignified sighthounds to hyperactive "toys", so there’s definitely something out there for everyone.